Date Scones with Orange and Walnut

 Chopped dates help make these scones so tender and moist, and add a lovely chewy texture.
 I’ve also included walnuts in this easy recipe to add warmth and give these buttery scones a bit of crunch!

-Date scones are quite popular at teatime in Britain.
+Date scones are a type of dried fruit scones quite popular at teatime in Britain.
 I’ve taken inspiration from a classic English scone recipe to create these American-style scones.
+They’re more cake-like than British scones, as they’re made with both heavy cream and butter.

-Why you’ll love these easy date scones
+Why you’ll love this easy date scones recipe

-The tenderness of these date walnut scones makes them easy to enjoy on their own without the need for butter or jam.
+- FLAKY AND TENDER – The tenderness of these date walnut scones makes them easy to enjoy on their own without the need for butter or jam.
 That being said, they’re also good with both!

 Equipment